This post may contain affiliate links. See my disclosure policy.

 Why I love this recipe

 - Basic ingredients.
-This cake has no eggs, no milk, and no butter, but you’d never tell.
+This cake has no eggs, milk, or butter, but you’d never know.

 - Quick and easy.
 From prep to plate, this cake takes less than 30 minutes to make.
 The hard part is waiting to add the frosting.

 - Flour.
 Nothing fancy is needed here.
-Just sifted all-purpose flour, or gluten-free flour if needed.
+Just sifted all-purpose flour.

 - Sugar.
 I used regular white sugar.
 You can use brown sugar if you’d like, but it will make the cake darker and give it a more robust caramelized flavor.